How To Humanely Kill Pigeons: A Guide For Pest Management

 For instance, a trapping program can be implemented alongside birth control to reduce pigeon reproduction and increase mortality.
 This approach can lead to the best possible outcome for managing the pigeon population.
 By combining different methods, the impact of each method can be maximized, resulting in a more effective and sustainable approach to pest control.

-What about Raptors for Pigeon Control?
+Raptors for Pigeon Control

 The most effective way to control pigeons is through the use of natural predators, such as raptors or birds of prey.
 Pigeons are considered a prey species and are commonly hunted by various hawks, owls, and falcons.
 The Peregrine falcon is particularly skilled at catching pigeons in mid-air.
 However, it’s important to note that these natural predators are not within our immediate control.